rgauna79/cripto/README.md

 # Cripto

 **TODO: Add description**
-Example to get price of Bicoins in USD using API
+Example to get price of Bitcoins in USD using API

 ## Installation